amir-ebneabbasi/Deprivation-Brain-Health/README.md

 ### Expected run time

-> The demo takes a few seconds to run on a standard desktop computer.
+The demo takes a few seconds to run on a standard desktop computer.
 Runtime increases with both sample size and the number of bootstrap iterations.
-At the UK Biobank (UKB) sample size used in this study, with 5,000 bootstrap iterations, each line specified in mediation_info takes approximately 1 hour to complete on the HPC cluster using a single CPU on the icelake-himem partition.
+At the UK Biobank (UKB) sample size used in this study, with 5,000 bootstrap iterations, each line specified in mediation_info takes 1 hour to complete on the HPC cluster using a single CPU on the icelake-himem partition.

 ---

 ## Data availability